A Guide to Multichannel Content Activation

 - Insights gives you a look into how content performs and the value it provides to your audience and organization.
-Did you connect with people?
+Did you connect with your audience?
 What actions did they take?
-Why did you get these results and how could you improve on them?
+Why did you get these results, and how could you improve them?

 This six-step Content Activation Model is a simple, clean way to approach your content strategy.

 Using the Content Activation Model, along with the functional areas listed above, ultimately provides greater visibility, access, and control over the content in your quiver.
 Together, they create a framework for thinking through the necessary processes, competencies, and tools needed to execute your content strategy and promote your brand efficiently and effectively across all channels.